jimorc/GenerateDocumentationComments/README.md

 in the active document, at a high level how to modify the source code to add documentation comments, and finally, how to write the modified source code back to the active document.
-4. Creating A Documentation Comment Generator For C#: DocumentCommentsRewriter Class (to be published) discusses how each documentation comment type can be generated and how that translates into the structure of the class that generates that output.
+4. Creating A Documentation Comment Generator For C#: DocumentCommentsRewriter Class (to be published) discusses how each syntax node is processed for documentation comment generation, and how that translates into the structure of the class that generates that output.
 5. Creating A Documentation Comment Generator For C#: Testing (to be published) discusses the various levels of testing that are and can be performed on the documentation comments generator and how the extension is designed for testing.